Going to the Family Court without a lawyer

 • arrange for someone else to serve applications on the other people involved in your case (in cases where the court does not serve applications for you)

-• present your case to the judge
+• present your case to the judicial officer

 • cross-examine witnesses.